Lombe Chibesakunda: Career

 Chibesakunda is a woman of ‘firsts’.
 She became the first female Zambian lawyer and State Advocate in the Ministry of Legal Affairs.
 She was a parliamentary candidate for the Matero constituency and Solicitor-General of the Republic of Zambia in 1973.

 After a successful career in Law, Social Action, and Politics, she joined the diplomatic corps serving as ambassador to Japan (1975), Zambian High Commissioner to the United Kingdom (UK), Netherlands, and Holy See (1978–81).
 Chibesakunda took part in the Lancaster House talks that led to the independence of Zimbabwe, and actively campaigned against South African apartheid.

 Chibesakunda was appointed Judge of the Industrial Relations Court in 1986 and later became Africa Development Bank Court President.
 Chibesakunda was appointed Chairperson of the Human Rights Commission of Zambia in 1997.
 Since 1981 she has concentrated on the judicial service as a judge at High Court, and Supreme Court and served as acting Chief Justice of Zambia from 2012 to 2015.

 In 2015, Chibesakunda was elected president of the Common Market for Eastern and Southern Africa (COMESA) Court of Justice, based in Khartoum, Sudan, and is the first woman to hold this position.
 She succeeded Nzamba Kitonga of Kenya in the role.
-The last president her lady swore-in in her tenure was president Edgar Chagwa Lungu in August 2015.
+The last president Her Ladyship swore-in in her tenure as Acting Chief Justice of Zambia was president Edgar Lungu in August 2015.

-Aside from judicial service, Justice Lombe Chibesakunda was a visiting professor at the University of Kansai in Japan.
+Aside from judicial service, Justice Lombe Chibesakunda was a visiting professor at the Kansai University in Japan.
 Chibesakunda is a Chancellor at Rockview University in Lusaka, Zambia.